-May 2018 NEWSLETTER

 "Providing a Better Environment for South Central DuPage County"

 2710 Curtiss Street P.O.
 Box 1412 Downers Grove, IL 60515 Phone: 630-969-0664 Fax: 630-969-0827 www.dgsd.org

 Board of Trustees

-Wallace D. Van Buren President Amy S. Kovacevic Vice President Paul W. Coultrap Clerk
+Wallace D. Van Buren President Amy E. Sejnost Vice President Paul W. Coultrap Clerk

 Staff

 Nicholas J. Menninga General Manager

 Follow us on social media

-Liberty Park lift station replacement | read more on page 3 SEWER PROBLEMS?
-OUR ASSISTANCE PROGRAMS CAN HELP Customer service is our first priority.
+SEWER PROBLEMS?
+OUR ASSISTANCE PROGRAMS CAN HELP

+Customer service is our first priority.
 We have several sewer assistance programs designed to help you with sanitary sewer backups or other problems with your sewer service.
 Normal business hours are weekdays 8 a.m. to 4:30 p.m.
 Technicians are available at all hours to respond to emergencies, such as backups or sanitary sewer manhole overflows.

 Reporting of all sanitary sewer backups is essential to provide the information necessary to monitor sewer system conditions, identify problem areas and eligibility for assistance programs.
 District personnel will investigate backups to determine the cause and appropriate corrective action.
 Residents should note that charges by plumbers or sewer contractors for work performed prior to contacting the District are generally not eligible under our assistance programs.
-The programs available to assist residents with prevention and correction of problems that may cause sanitary sewer backups include: Building Sanitary Service Repair Assistance Program If a repair to your building sanitary service is necessary, the work may be eligible under the Building Sanitary Service Repair Assistance Program.
-Under the Program, the District will repair, rehabilitate or replace a building sanitary service under certain conditions.
+The programs available to assist residents with prevention and correction of problems that may cause sanitary sewer backups include:

+Building Sanitary Service Repair Assistance Program

+If you are having any issues with your sanitary service or are having to maintain it by frequently rodding, you may be eligible for a repair under the Building Sanitary Service Repair Assistance Program.
 The Program covers the entire building sanitary service from the building to the public sewer.
 To qualify for an initial investigation, property owners are usually only required to submit a Program Application and a sewer rodding or televising invoice that occurred within the previous 12 months.
 The District will determine if the cause of repeated maintenance activity is a problem eligible for participation and, if so, the appropriate corrective measures.
+Most often this includes the installation of an outside cleanout access to help more effectively maintain your service.
 This Program is not a substitute for and does not cover routine maintenance of the building sanitary service such as periodic rodding.
 This Program also does not transfer ownership of the building sanitary service to the District.
-Reimbursement Program for Installation of Overhead Sewer or Backflow Prevention Devices